vmware-tanzu/velero/site/content/resources/_index.md

     {{< youtube JyzgS-KKuoo >}}

-* Kubernetes Back Up, Restore and Migration with Velero - A NewStack interview, with guests: Carlisia Campos, Tom Spoonemore, and Efri Nattel-Shayo:
+* Kubernetes Back Up, Restore and Migration with Velero - A NewStack interview, with guests: Carlisia Thompson, Tom Spoonemore, and Efri Nattel-Shayo:

     {{< youtube 71NoY5CIcQ8 >}}